Krishna6231/Training-Center-RESTAPI--Java/README.md

 #### Other Necessary Details:

-USE MongoDB collection name as Traini8 or Change the collection name in UserRequest.java
+USE MongoDB collection name as Traini8 or Change the collection name in TrainingCenter.java

 ### Application Configuration